data-8/datascience/docs/tutorial.rst

     second[0]
     second[1]

-To get the number of rows, use :meth:`~datascience.tables.Table.num_rows`.
+To get the number of rows, use :attr:`~datascience.tables.Table.num_rows`.

 .. ipython:: python